 They Passed This Way

-After passage of the Indian Removal Act of 1830, the United States government forced tens of thousands of American Indians to leave their ancestral lands in the southeast for new homes in Indian Territory (present-day Oklahoma).
-They traveled over established land and water routes all of which led through Arkansas.
-Rather than risk disease and other hazards of summer travel, many groups left in the fall and faced, instead, treacherous winter weather.
+After passage of the Indian Removal Act of 1830, the United States government forced thousands of American Indians to leave their ancestral lands in the Southeast for new homes in Indian Territory (present-day Oklahoma).
+They traveled by existing roads and by river.
+Many groups left in the fall, hoping to avoid the disease and heat of summer travel, and instead faced treacherous winter weather.
 Thousands died during the ordeal - remembered today as the Trail of Tears.

 Categories. • Native Americans •

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on January 28, 2012, by Sandra Hughes of Killen, Usa.
-This page has been viewed 622 times since then.
-Photos: 1, 2, 3, 4. submitted on January 28, 2012, by Sandra Hughes of Killen, Usa. • Bill Pfingsten was the editor who published this page.
+This page was last revised on February 22, 2018.
+This page originally submitted on August 25, 2017, by Sandra Hughes of Killen, Usa.
+This page has been viewed 178 times since then and 18 times this year.
+Last updated on September 11, 2017, by Byron Hooks of Sandy Springs, Georgia.
+Photos: 1. submitted on August 25, 2017, by Sandra Hughes of Killen, Usa.
+2. submitted on February 21, 2018, by J. Makali Bruton of Querétaro, Mexico. • Bill Pfingsten was the editor who published this page.